+Wastewater treatment in the Unincorporated Areas is dependent on traditional septic systems, sewer systems.
 Current capacity of the sewers is managed by the Hamilton County Water and Wastewater Treatment Authority (WWTA) with flows routed to the County's only treatment facility on Moccasin Bend many miles away.
 Currently all sewage in Hamilton County (including the incorporated areas) eventually flows to Moccasin Bend for treatment.
 A major overhaul of the Moccasin Bend facility is anticipated to be complete by the end of 2028.
 The main goal of this expansion is to add a Green Energy Program that increases processing from the existing 140 million gallons per day to 210 million gallons per day (Chattanoogan.com; March 23, 2024).

 Sewer availability and capacity is an issue throughout Hamilton County and the WWTA must consider both connection as well as capacity issues for any new development being considered.
-Area 12 has the most sewer access of any of the other Unincorporated Areas as shown in figure 2.7 on the following page.
+Area 7 has very limited sewer access as shown in figure 2.5 on the following page.
 Steep slopes, rock or soil types may rule out sewers or make them prohibitively expensive.
 Sewer facilities and expanded lines are best justified in locations where high density housing is planned and in close proximity to existing lines.
 Other system technologies may be used in the more rural areas.
 Independent systems are available that include smaller scaled treatment facilities and, in some cases, pump stations.